theman-oj10/CareerSync/docs/DeveloperGuide.md

 3. **ContactEmail**: Similar to `contactName`, the contact email could be a significant identifier as it might imply different points of contact.
 4. **ContactNumber**: The contact number, like the contact name and email, could be a significant identifier for the same reasons.
 5. **Description**: The description of the internship could contain important details about the internship.
 Two internships with different descriptions are not the same.
-6. **Role**: The role of the internship could contain important details about the internship.
-Two internships with different roles are not the same.
-7. **Location**: The location of the internship could contain important details about the internship.
-Two internships with different locations are not the same.
+6. **ApplicationStatus**: A user may apply for the same internship multiple times, and wants to keep track of their previous internship applications.
+Thus, the application status is an important identifier.
 These fields are considered "compulsory" or "identity" fields, meaning they are essential to define the identity of an `Internship` object.
 If any of these fields differ between two `Internship` objects, then they are not considered the same internship.
 This design choice ensures that the `isSameInternship` method provides a meaningful comparison between two `Internship` objects.

 **Ignored Fields**
 1. The `remark` and `taskList` fields are not considered as they do not define the identity of the internship.
-2. The `applicationStatus` field is not considered as it enables a user to create 2 internships with the same details but different statuses, which reduces the usefulness of the `edit` command.
+2. The `role` field is not considered as one company could have multiple roles available for internships.
+This allows a user to create multiple internships with the same details but different roles.
+3. The `location` field is not considered as one company could have multiple locations for internships.
+This allows a user to create multiple internships with the same details but different locations.

 It is important to note that these explanations view the fields in isolation.
 When equality checks are performed, all available fields are considered.